Ernesto905/config/README.md

 Note, this will overwrite some stuff, so i recommed you read through the install script and edit it to best suit your needs.

+This has been tested to work on Apple silicon alone.